Previous | Next

 "Didn't I tell you before?
-Our constructionbots work extremely fast.
-By tomorrow the humans will never know that anything happened."
+Our Buildbots work extremely fast.
+By tomorrow, the humans will never know that any of this happened."

 "And what about the soldiers?"

-"We'll take care of that too."
-The chairman smiled.
+"We'll take care of that too," the chairman said with a grin.
 He turned around and yelled at another cog.
 "Bring out the drive wiper!"

-A Yesman arrived with a mysterious energy gun which it handed to its leader.
+A Yesman arrived with a mysterious energy gun that it handed to its leader.

-The cog walked up to the soldiers all tied up with rope around a tree.
+The chairman walked up to the soldiers all tied up with rope around a tree.
 "Gentlemen, what happened today was only a bad dream."

-"You must be kidding..."
-One man said before there was a flash and they all fell asleep.
+"You must be kidding," one man said before there was a flash; they all fell asleep.

 Gyro cleared some rubble away from a shaded area and set his son down.
 "I want you to know how proud of you I am."

-"I'm not talking about the shadow."
-The father told him.
+"I'm not talking about The Shadow," the father told him.
 "I'm talking about your courage and your integrity.
-You never gave up doing what's right, even in the middle of madness like this.
+You never gave up doing what was right, even in the middle of madness like this.
 You are still the hero, and a great inspiration to all of us."

 Evina smiled.
 "Thanks, dad."

-Kate was becoming impatient.
-"So are we going or aren't we?"
+An hour had passed, and Kate was becoming impatient.
+"So, are we going, or aren't we?"

-"Just hang on!"
+"Hold your horses!"
 Glue Stick said heatedly.
 "Can't you see they're busy?
-There's a big mess to clean up and you're not helping!"
+There's a big mess to clean up, and you're not helping!"

 "Admit it.
-You needed Doom out of the way so you could take on the soldiers."
-The horse continued.
+You needed Doom out of the way, so you could take on the soldiers," Glue Stick continued.
 "There's no way you could've fought them all at once."

-"I think both of you should shut up."
-Evina interrupted.
-He could stand on his own now, even though he remained feeling very tired.
+"I think both of you should shut up," Evina interrupted.
+He could stand on his own now, even though he remained very tired.

 Gyro let out a sigh and returned to the group.
 "Ok, I think we can leave now."